emqx/emqx-docs/en_US/data-integration/rules.md

 The above SQL statement specifies the following for the rule:

-- **Data source**: Messages with topic `t/#` and client ID as `foo`
+- **Data source**: Messages with topic `t/#` and client ID equals to `foo`
-- **Data transformation**: Extract the `data` field from the payload and assign a new field `d`.
+- **Data transformation**: Extract the `data` field from the payload and rename the field from `data` to `d`.
 So in the above example, the output data will have the following structure `{d: "value of the payload's data field"}`.

 ::: tip
-This example assumes the payload is structured data (such as JSON, avro, and protobuf), if the payload is formatted in some other way, you should convert the data type, for example, with the [jq function](./rule-sql-jq.md).
+This example assumes the payload is structured data (such as JSON, avro, and protobuf), if the payload is formatted in some other way, you can convert the data type, for example, with the [jq function](./rule-sql-jq.md).

 EMQX has embedded rich SQL statement samples to help you get started, you can click the **SQL Example** button under the **SQL Editor** to explore.
 For more details about the SQL syntax and usages, see [SQL Syntax](./rule-sql-syntax.md).